How to Make a Homemade Degreaser to Conquer Kitchen Grime

 Bid goodbye to stubborn grease and grime with this simple recipe for a budget-friendly, multipurpose kitchen cleanser.

-STEP 1: Start with diluted white vinegar, Castile soap, and baking soda.
+STEP 1: Start with diluted white vinegar, castile soap, and baking soda.

 STEP 2: Mix in non-acidic essential oil.

-Avoid using acidic essential oils such as anise; these may either react with and tarnish cooktops, cookware, or utensils made of certain metals (e.g., copper, copper alloys, or aluminum), or erode countertop sealants and expose the underlying countertop material to damage.
+Avoid using acidic essential oils such as anise as this type may either react with and tarnish cooktops, cookware, or utensils made of certain metals (e.g., copper, copper alloys, or aluminum).
+Acidic oils also may erode countertop sealants and expose the underlying countertop material to damage.

-STEP 3: Shake and store.
+STEP 3: Shake and store the remaining mixture.

 Using the Homemade Degreaser

 Whenever your kitchen surfaces or kitchenware look worse for wear, put your household degreaser to work.
 Shake well to recombine the ingredients and use it as directed below.

 Turn off the cooktop and allow it to cool completely.
 Use tongs to remove any large food chunks.
 Generously spray the entire cooktop, let the homemade kitchen degreaser dwell for 5 to 10 minutes, and then wipe the surface down with a dish sponge.

 If you continue to see build-up on the surface, spray more degreaser directly onto the offending spots and use a quick circular motion to loosen and lift the grime.
 Sop up any remaining degreaser with a dry sponge to prevent dried streaks from forming on the cooktop.